zeuscoder/Spinner/README.md

 # Spinner
-Via extending autoCompleteTextView
-Keep the same style in different actvity theme
+Via extending autoCompleteTextView to keep the same style in different actvity theme